-MERS courses are designed to meet individual learning needs, styles, and speeds.
-The instructor will evaluate your skills and strengths using a variety of standardized tests or product specific tests.
+MERS Goodwill does not allow for credit hours to be transferred from other training organizations or schools.
+Instead, the instructor will evaluate your skills and strengths using a variety of standardized tests or product specific tests.
 For example, a trainee with previous experience in computer hardware repair may be administered a test to measure his/her level of expertise in this subject matter.
-If it is found that a trainee has mastered a concept or a course objective that trainee may choose to move on to other material.
-In this way a trainee with prior experience or education may complete training ahead of schedule.
-Course completion will be based on command of the subject matter.
+If it is found that a trainee has mastered a concept or a course objective, that trainee may choose to move on to other material.
+In this way, a trainee with prior experience or education may complete the training program ahead of schedule.